Curitiba, Paraná: Brazil’s most sustainable green city

 A much better brekkie experience was had at Curitiba Casa, which offered cakes, fruits, cheese, ham, bread, and several drink options (including milk for the coffee!).
 The hostel was comfy enough, but just lacked the wow-factor that O Bosque had in terms of design.
 The owner is incredibly friendly and speaks perfect English.
 The downside is the location, which although closer to the centre than O Bosque is pretty far from any shops, bars or restaurants, and is a little close for comfort to the areas that drug users tend to hand out.
 Luckily, Uber is both legal and cheap in Curitiba, so you can always go door-to-door.

-How long to stay in Curitiba, Brazil?
+How long to enjoy all the things to do in Curitiba, Brazil?
 3 days

 Liked this post on things to do in Curitiba, Brazil?